*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Nowhere else in America has as many cute little towns as New England.
 Of all the states, you’ll find some of the cutest small towns in the tiny state of Connecticut!
-In many of these towns, you are likely to explore destinations that embody pertinent historical landmarks and local traditions happening every year.
+In many of these spots, you’ll find historic sites and local charm that perfectly represents that New England aesthetic.

-From the cute coastal beach towns to the quaint historical villages, I’ll give you the inside scoop on the cutest small towns in Connecticut that you’ll love visiting.
+From cute coastal beach towns to quaint historical villages, I’ll give you the inside scoop on the cutest small towns in Connecticut that you’ll love visiting.

 Essex